BersisSe/BersisSe/README.md

 # 💫 About Me:
-I am Currently working on my Learning More about Rust🦀<br>I wanna collaborate on other Rust Libraries to uplift Rust's ecosystem🖥<br>I am looking for help with Rustic.
-I will release Collaboration guide soon<br>I am Currently Learning Rust and a little bit of javascript <br>
+I am Currently working on my Learning More about Rust🦀<br>I wanna collaborate on other Rust Libraries to uplift Rust's ecosystem🖥<br> I am Currently Learning Rust Dart/Flutter Web Development and Backend Development I don't really have a spesific place that I wanna excel at but I really wanna focus on Rust for now<br>
 ---

 ## My Roadmap:
 - Interactive Database Server Crypt
-- Feather Lightwait Web Framework
+- Feather lightweight Web Framework

 ---
 ## 🌐 Socials: